elcicd/el-CICD-docs/README.md

 ### [DockerHub](https://hub.docker.com), [Quay](https://quay.io)

-Any online or or on premise image repository that is compatible with podman/buildah/skopeo or Docker is compatible for use with el-CICD.
+Any online or or on premise Image Repository that is compatible with podman/buildah/skopeo or Docker is compatible for use with el-CICD.
 Our examples in this tutorial use DockerHub.

 ### [OKD](https://okd.io)